curvenote/docs/content/publish/tutorial-deploy-local.md

 thumbnail: thumbnails/tutorial-deploy-local.png
 ---

-+++ {"oxa":"oxa:Eh6WvY9NT46Ds4lE3OqJ/GSAEVXnkMFXZwi6bC9jV.2"}

-Curvenote allows you to easily publish content on the web as a fast, optimized site that preserves all interactive features in Curvenote, and can be hosted for free on a `*.curve.space` domain or on your own [custom domain](oxa:Eh6WvY9NT46Ds4lE3OqJ/Qn9rzCukuPlbwhKl8qA0 "Custom Domains").
+Curvenote allows you to easily publish content on the web as a fast, optimized site that preserves all interactive features in Curvenote, and can be hosted for free on a `*.curve.space` domain or on your own [custom domain](oxa:Eh6WvY9NT46Ds4lE3OqJ/Qn9rzCukuPlbwhKl8qA0 'Custom Domains').

-+++ {"oxa":"oxa:Eh6WvY9NT46Ds4lE3OqJ/4PeQhqSkQ4W7SOZYLfC4.2"}

 **In this tutorial we will:**